 In fact, when Lynn Shostack created the term in 1982, we had yet to see the scale of impact that we see today from technology and innovation.

 However today, digital and service design go quite together.
 If you are considering digital transformation, you are undoubtedly discussing service design and vice versa.

 The bond between user experience and service design is even closer.
 It seems rather a minor shift in angle and perspectives.

-User experience design tends to start with the experience and work backwards.
-It develops the best experience at the point of contact with the customer then looks into what the requirements to alter within the organisation to provide that.
+User experience design tends to start with the experience and work backward.
+It develops the best experience at the point of contact with the customer then looks into what the requirements to alter within the organization to provide that.

-It could be argued that service design begins by aiming at make improvements in individuals, processes, assets and culture.
+It could be argued that service design begins by aiming at making improvements in individuals, processes, assets and culture.
 That then indirectly goes on to affect the customer experience.

 While user experience design concentrates on the customer-facing experience, service design starts with the behind the scenes procedures.

 Personally, I discover myself more drawn to a user experience design outlook.
-I choose to start with completion experience we wish to provide and work backwards in reverse.
+I choose to start with the complete experience we wish to provide and work backward in reverse.